joonaspaakko/Photoshop-Move-Layers-Script/README.md

 _You can also add the modifier key `Shift` and select more layers._

-### Pretty much any other tool
+### Selecting layers without the move tool:

-I tend to use this method for the most part.
+I tend to use this method most of the time.

 1. `Cmd + Alt + Right click` a layer in the document with almost any tool active.